KEINOS/TPL-PHP-HelloWorld/README.md

 This repo is an overly cautious [Hello-World PHP script](./src/Main.php) for fun.
 It includes the following tests and CIs to just say "Hello-World!".

-Aimed to use it as a template/boilerplate of [composer](https://getcomposer.org/)'s package, though.

 ## Tests

 - Supported PHP Version to test